minichate/jscs-ember-deprecations/README.md

 `disallowAtEachLeafNode` will warn you if you use the deprecated `foo.@each` notation.
 See https://github.com/emberjs/ember.js/pull/11994 for details.

+`disallowArrayComputed` will warn you if you use the deprecated `Ember.ArrayComputedProperty` or `Ember.arrayComputed()`.
+See https://github.com/emberjs/ember.js/pull/11403 for details.

+`disallowReduceComputed` will warn you if you use the deprecated `Ember.ReduceComputedProperty` or `Ember.reduceComputed()`.
+See https://github.com/emberjs/ember.js/pull/11403 for details.

 ### Other Ember best practices

 `disallowPrototypeExtension` will warn you if you are using `.property()`, `.observes()` or `observesBefore()`.
 See http://guides.emberjs.com/v1.10.0/configuring-ember/disabling-prototype-extensions/#toc_functions for details.